 2. SeQure™ - Personal QRNG security devices, "quantum tokens" (digital tokens created from a QRNG source), and "quantum portal" for quantum secured cloud access to commercial quantum computers.

-SQedule and SeQure work together to give the customer a wholistic experience in quantum computing and quantum security technologies.
+SQedule and SeQure work together to give the customer a holistic experience in quantum computing and quantum security technologies.